Spice Girls: Film

 The group made their film debut in Spice World with director Bob Spiers.
 Meant to accompany their second album, the style and content of the movie was in the same vein as the Beatles' films in the 1960s such as A Hard Day's Night.
 The light-hearted comedy, intended to capture the spirit of the Spice Girls, featured Richard E. Grant, Alan Cumming, Roger Moore, Hugh Laurie, Stephen Fry, Elton John, Richard O'Brien, Bob Hoskins, Jennifer Saunders, Elvis Costello and Meat Loaf.

-Spice World was released in December 1997 and proved to be a hit at the box office, taking in over $100 million worldwide.
+Spice World was released in December 1997 and proved to be a hit at the box office, taking in more than $100 million worldwide.
 Despite being a commercial success, the film was widely panned by critics; the movie was nominated for seven awards at the 1999 Golden Raspberry Awards where the Spice Girls collectively won the award for "Worst Actress".
 Considered a cult classic, several critics have reevaluated the film more positively in the years following its initial release.
 Since 2014, the Spice Bus, which was driven by Meat Loaf in the film, has been on permanent display at the Island Harbour Marina on the Isle of Wight, England.